 The first part of the DA pull was a bit sturdy, but fairly smooth.
 But once the trigger had traveled about half an inch, it stacked so badly and got so gritty and heavy that multiple uses actually hurt my trigger finger.
 Since my trigger finger is one of my top eleven appendages, I was not happy.
 My first thought was that I must have gotten a defective T&E gun.
 No manufacturer, especially Ruger, would ever intentionally design a trigger to be this heavy, so it had to be a mistake.

 The DA pull felt more like a revolver’s than a pistol’s.
 After five DA shots, I could almost hear my ligaments popping like overstretched violin strings and started looking around for a major dose of Motrin.
-After about a dozen or so DA shots, I decided to do my connective tissue a favor and shoot everything else SA before arthritis set in.
+After about a dozen or so double action shots, I decided to do my connective tissue a favor and shoot everything else SA before arthritis set in.
 I think that if I’d taken a couple of dozen more DA shots with this pistol, I’d be on a bolus of Enbrel®, TID, sub-q, every day of the week.

-The SA pull was not exactly sublime, but it was much better than the DA.
+The single-action pull was not exactly sublime, but it was much better than the DA.
 There was about 5/8” of light takeup, some stacking and then a snap.
 Even in SA mode, however, I felt that the pull required about two pounds more effort than it should and was also very non-linear.
 The SA and DA shortcomings of this pistol never interfered with my accuracy, but did affect my enjoyment.

 I usually shoot .22 handguns close-in at two speeds: slow and deliberate, which would be five rounds in four seconds or so, and fast or rapidfire, where I pop five in around two seconds.
 With no recoil to speak of, remaining on target and shooting quickly with accuracy is cake.
 At longer handgun distances, I might take a second and a half to acquire the target and shoot, which is about the slowest I can manage to shoot without dozing off.
 At five yards, shooting with a Weaver stance offhand, I was able to get some nice groups at deliberate speed.